Hackndo/en.hackndo.github.io/_posts/2019-03-30-unconstrained-delegation.md

 [![allowedToDelegateTo](/assets/uploads/2020/04/allowedToDelegateTo.png)](/assets/uploads/2020/04/allowedToDelegateTo.png)

-If the targeted [SPN](/service-principal-name-spn) is present, then the Domain Controller send back a valid TGS, with the name of the user, for the requested service.
+If the targeted [SPN](/service-principal-name-spn) is present, then the Domain Controller sends back a valid TGS, with the name of the user, for the requested service.
 Here is a summary diagram :

 [![Constrained Delegation Detailed](/assets/uploads/2019/02/constrained_delegation_schema_detailed.png)](/assets/uploads/2019/02/constrained_delegation_schema_detailed.png)